AnnikaV9/lowbar/README.md

 - smooth_iter: A boolean switch which forced lowbar to use `update_smooth()` when iterating.
 Default: `False`
 - bar_load_fill: A string of size 1, which will be used to fill the bar as it loads.
 Default: `"#"`
 - bar_blank_fill: A string of size 1, which will be used to fill the part of the bar that isn't loaded yet.
 Default: `"-"`
 - bar_desc: A string, which will be displayed to the left of the bar.
-If the console is too small to accomodate both the bar and the desc, the desc will be hidden.
+If the console is too small to accommodate both the bar and the desc, the desc will be hidden.
 Default: `""`
 - remove_ends: A boolean switch which will hide the chars placed at both ends of the bar (`[` & `]`).
 Default: `False`

 <br />